Multistart Algorithm for Identifying All Optima of Nonconvex Stochastic Functions: Assumptions

 We now state the assumptions needed for our theoretical analysis.
 We group them into assumptions about the objective and domain of the problem \eqref{eq:prob_def}, assumptions about the true function $f$ and its estimate computed by using $F(x,\xi)$ at $x\in \cD$, and assumptions about the local stochastic optimization method used within the multistart framework.

-\begin{assumption} We first impose the following conditions on the problem \eqref{eq:prob_def}. \begin{enumerate} \item $\cD$ is a compact set, and $f$ is twice continuously differentiable on $\cD$. \item The minimum distance between any two distinct stationary points is positive, that is, $\eta>0$. \item There exists $\tau>0$ such that $(X^* \bigcup Y^*) \bigcap \cQ_{\tau} = \emptyset$, for $\cQ_\tau$ defined in \eqref{eq:Q_def}. \end{enumerate} \end{assumption} Because the set $\cD$ is compact by \subassref{prob}{c2}, \subassref{prob}{min_spacing} implies that $f$ has finitely many stationary points in $\cD$ and that $f$ is not flat in $\mathcal{D}$. \subassref{prob}{min_boundary} ensures that no stationary points are on or near the boundary of $\cD$.
-For any $\omega \in (0,\eta)$, let
+\begin{assumption} We first impose the following conditions on the problem \eqref{eq:prob_def}. \begin{enumerate} \item $\cD$ is a compact set, and $f$ is twice continuously differentiable on $\cD$. \item The minimum distance between any two distinct stationary points is positive, that is, $\eta>0$. \item There exists $\tau>0$ such that $(X^* \bigcup Y^*) \bigcap \cQ_{\tau} = \emptyset$, for $\cQ_\tau$ defined in \eqref{eq:Q_def}. \end{enumerate} \end{assumption} Because the set $\cD$ is compact by \subassref{prob}{c2}, \subassref{prob}{min_spacing} implies that $f$ has finitely many stationary points in $\cD$ and that $f$ is not flat in $\mathcal{D}$. \subassref{prob}{min_boundary} ensures that there are no stationary points near the boundary of $\cD$.
+(The parts of \assref{prob} are the same as those considered in the deterministic case~\cite{RinnooyKan1987}.)
+It is useful to have notation for the set of points in $\cD$ within $\omega$ of a stationary point of $f$: For any $\omega \in (0,\eta)$, let